GOP Senator Moves to Eliminate Department of Education

 Narratives

-• Republican narrative, as provided by The Wall Street Journal.
+• Republican narrative, as provided by Wsj.
 Since its inception, which was simply a quid pro quo between then-Pres.
 Jimmy Carter and a teachers union, the Department of Education has only prioritized federal overreach and ideological agendas over basic education.
 This has led to declining literacy rates and divisive curricula.
 Returning control to states and reallocating functions to existing agencies would improve efficiency and accountability.

-• Democratic narrative, as provided by The New Republic and ABC 7.
+• Democratic narrative, as provided by The New Republic and ABC7 New York.
 The Department of Education is vital for equal access to education and the nation's democracy.
 It ensures funding for low-income schools, enforces anti-discrimination laws, supports students with disabilities, and distributes billions of dollars in grants and loans.
 Besides wasting time, expertise, and funding that is already in place, dismantling it risks deepening inequities, worsening teacher shortages, and abandoning federal accountability crucial for student success.